My First Time in Prison

 All the tension I felt drained away as I watched them, and whatever concerns I had seconds before suddenly seemed unimportant and irrelevant.

-One of the common threads I’ve read about programs where offenders train dogs in prisons is that the dogs reduce stress level inside the facility.
-This makes sense to anyone who has been around dogs (who can feel stressed when working with, petting, or simply watching a dog, right?), but by feeling my muscles relax and my breathing slow down while watching the dog chase the toy, I actually experienced the stress reduction myself.
+One of the common threads I’ve read about programs where offenders train dogs in prisons is that the dogs reduce stress level inside the facility; as I felt my muscles relax and my breathing slow down while watching the dog chase the toy, I realized watching the dog reduced my own the stress level.

 I was at SCCC to see the Freedom Tails prison dog training program.
 Freedom Tails takes dogs that would most likely be euthanized in animal shelters and gives them “a second chance at life” by pairing them with offenders who improve the dogs’ chances of adoption by teaching them “socialization, housetraining, and much needed obedience skills.”